reach2arunprakash/Data-Structures/README.md

     Input: find 5 in (15, 16, 19, 20, 25, 1, 3, 4, 5, 6, 10, 14) Output 8
-- Implement a simple regular expression matching function
+- Implement a simple regular expression matching function **Backtracking**

+    Print all possible solutions to N Queens problem Print all Possible Knight’s Tours in a chessboard Find Shortest Path in Maze
+    Find Longest Possible Route in a Matrix
+    Find path from source to destination in a matrix that satisfies given constraints Find total number of unique paths in a maze from source to destination Print All Hamiltonian Path present in a graph Print all k-colorable configurations of the graph (Vertex coloring of graph) Find all Permutations of a given string
+    All combinations of elements satisfying given constraints Find all binary strings that can be formed from given wildcard pattern K-Partition Problem | Printing all Partitions
+    Magnet Puzzle
+    Find ways to calculate a target from elements of specified array Find minimum number possible by doing at-most K swaps Determine if a pattern matches with a string or not

 **Uncategorized**
 - Given a max-heap, how do I find the top k items?